RalphBacon/Arduino-Fingerprint-Sensor-With-Lock/README.md

 #### Suitable Arduino Uno?
 My original attempts at getting my R307 fingerprint reader working (over two years ago) came to nothing.
 Now, thanks to some comments in the Adafruit article I figured I needed an Arduino UNO with a "proper" USB to Serial converter, such as the µController found on the original Arduino Uno (an ATMega16U2).
 Luckily, I had an old, possibly cloned, version of that board and it all sprang into life, so very easily!
 So check whether your UNO uses a CH340G (no go) FTDI (might work) or a 16U2 (best solution).

+#### Like this one: Geekcreit® Arduino Compatible UNO R3 ATmega16U2 AVR USB Development Main Board
+On offer until May 31st 2019 http://bit.ly/ArduinoV316U2

 ```
 Sneak update: I also used a standalone Serial-to-USB converter that had a CP2102 chip on it.
 Worked like a dream.
 Just goes to show you can't always tell what will work and what won't.